 Treatments

-These mandibular advancement devices are a nonsurgical treatment option effective for patients with mild to moderate sleep apnea who do not like the CPAP machine.
+These mandibular advancement devices are a nonsurgical treatment option effective for Peoria and Galesburg patients with mild to moderate sleep apnea who do not like the CPAP machine.
 The appliance positions the lower jaw forward advancing the tongue and supporting the airway musculature and is generally well tolerated.

 This procedure shortens and stiffens the soft palate by partially removing the uvula and reducing the edge of the soft palate.